+Note:

-Note: If the ERP server does not allow anonymous requests, you must overrule the user name and password.
+- If the ERP server does not allow anonymous requests, you must overrule the user name and password. - If the ERP server has been configured with "baanlogin_ssl" activation, you cannot overrule the user name and password.
+Any such values in the SOAP header are ignored.